Evolutionary games on the lattice: Payoffs affecting birth and death rates

-whenever $a_{11} > 2 a_{22}$ which holds if $a_{11} > (7 / 5) \,a_{22}$. \end{itemize} Since $c (1, 2) = 7/5$, we deduce that $\mathfrak D'_t < 0$ whenever \eqref{eq:coex-limit} holds, which gives the desired result according to the approximation \eqref{eq:approx} when the parameter $K$ is large. \end{proof} \\ \\ We now use Lemmas \ref{lem:coex-drift} and \ref{lem:coex-trigo} to prove that, with probability close to one when $K$ is large, the tagged player is located in a certain Euclidean ball with center $Ke_1$ at a deterministic time proportional to $K$.
-This is done in Lemmas \ref{lem:coex-target-1}--\ref{lem:coex-target-3} below where we successively prove that the tagged player hits a subset of the target region in a short time, does not leave a certain larger ball centered at zero, and stays in the target region for a long time.
-The second step is needed to ensure that the events under consideration are measurable with respect to the graphical representation in a finite space-time box, which is a key to obtaining a coupling between the process and oriented percolation with a finite range of dependence.
+We now use Lemmas \ref{lem:coex-drift} and \ref{lem:coex-trigo} to prove that, with probability close to one when $K$ is large, the tagged player is located in a certain Euclidean ball with center $Ke_1$ at a deterministic time proportional to $K$.
+This is done in Lemmas \ref{lem:coex-target-1}--\ref {lem:coex-target-3} below where we successively prove that the tagged player hits a subset of the target region in a short time, does not leave a certain larger ball centered at zero, and stays in the target region for a long time.
+The second step is needed to ensure that the events under consideration are measurable with respect to the graphical representation in a finite space--time box, which is a key to obtaining a coupling between the process and oriented percolation with a finite range of dependence.
 For every positive integer $K$, define

-\begin{lemma} -- Assume \eqref{eq:coex-limit}.
+\begin{lemma} Assume \eqref{eq:coex-limit}.
 There exist $c, C_1 < \infty$ and $\gamma_1 > 0$ such that